polymage-labs/mlirx/mlir/docs/HighPerfCodeGen.md

 This is pretty close to the execution time of `clang -O3' that we saw above, which makes sense, but this is equally slow (less than 1% of the machine peak)!
 But we haven't really made use of or run any of the optimization infrastructure in MLIR.
-The -hopt here just lowers this op into the canonical 3-d loop nest shown further above, which is then lowered to LLVM.
+The -hopt here just lowers this op into the canonical 3-d loop nest we showed further above, which is then lowered to LLVM and goes through the same LLVM -O3 pipeline that clang went through.

 ### Tiling for caches: OpenBLAS/BLIS tiling as a polyhedral schedule